Ireland ends abortion ban as 'quiet revolution' transforms country

 No social issue has divided Ireland’s 4.8 million people as sharply as abortion, which was pushed up the political agenda by the death in 2012 of a 31-year-old Indian immigrant from a septic miscarriage after she was refused a termination.

 Campaigners left flowers and candles at a large mural of the woman, Savita Halappanavar, in central Dublin.

-An Irish Times/Ipsos MRBI exit poll suggested that voters backed change by 68 percent to 32 percent and indicated majorities in all age groups under 65 voted for change, including almost nine in every 10 voters under the age of 24.

-“It’s possible even that we could carry every constituency in the country; men and women; almost every age group and every social class,” Varadkar said.
-“And that indicates to me that we are a country that is not divided.”
+Her parents in India were quoted by the Irish Times newspaper as thanking their “brothers and sisters” in Ireland and requesting the new law be called “Savita’s law”.

 Deputy Prime Minister Simon Coveney said he believed a middle ground of around 40 percent of voters had decided en masse to allow women and doctors rather than lawmakers and lawyers to decide whether a termination was justified.